CUD2V/pccc/README.md

 See (https://github.com/dewittpe/pccc-testing)

 ## Installation
 This package is currently only on github.
+Adding to The Comprehensive R Archive Network might occur.
+For now, you can install a released version or the developmental version from github.

+### Released version
+Starting with version 0.2.2 we are placing the source R package in the releases.
+You can view the releases at https://github.com/dewittpe/pccc/releases.
+Drill into the release you are interested in and download the `pccc_X.Y.Z.tar.gz` file.  (`X.Y.Z` represents the version number string).

+On you computer you can install the packge via command line

+    R CMD INSTALL <path>/pccc_<version>.tar.gz

+Or in R via

+    install.packages("<path>/pccc_<version>.tar.gz", repos = NULL)

+Or in RStudio by using the menu `Tools > Install Packages...`

+### Developmental

-You can install the development version of `pccc` directly from github via the [`devtools`](https://github.com/hadley/devtools/) package:
+You can install the
+development version of `pccc` directly from github via the [`devtools`](https://github.com/hadley/devtools/) package: